leon-v/ESP8266-MQTT-Auto-Light-Sleep/README.md

 You may well need to edit gen_misc.sh to suit your device.
 I have an ESP12E using the generic FTDI RS232 to USB module.

-There is a test REST script ESP_Test.html is an example of how to make a REST AJAX request from a browser.
-This is the script i use while doing the power analysis to give it some real world conditions.

 #### The Software:
-This firmware will eventually be able to take and send REST requests when events are triggered.
-So far i have only thought about hot the ADC will be configured.
+This firmware will eventually be able to handle MQTT So far i have only thought about hot the ADC will be configured.

 * It will respond to request to /adc/0 thought to /adc/7